Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • No fall detection available

-Medical Guardian and Life Alert are two of the industry's most well-known medical alert system providers.
-They provide protection to thousands of older adults and ease the worries of their loved ones since help is available with a press of a button.
+Medical Guardian and Life Alert are two of the industry’s most well-known medical alert system providers.
+They protect thousands of older adults and ease the worries of their loved ones since help is available with a press of a button.

 An Overview of Medical Guardian and Life Alert